Michael Keaton

 Michael Keaton with his grandson

 His son, Sean Maxwell Douglas, was born in 1983.
 His mother is actress Caroline McWilliams, with whom Keaton was married for eight years.
-His wife was six years older than him.
+She was six years older than him.

 Michael Keaton and Caroline McWilliams